antonfirsov/docs/docs/fundamentals/networking/telemetry/tracing.md

 The built-in instrumentation has evolved with .NET versions.
 - On .NET 8 or earlier, the instrumentation is limited to the creation of an empty [*HTTP client request activity*](../../../core/diagnostics/distributed-tracing-builtin-activities.md#http-client-request).
 This means that users have to rely on the [`OpenTelemetry.Instrumentation.Http`](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/1ca05685cbad63d3fa813b9cab49be341048e69e/src/OpenTelemetry.Instrumentation.Http#httpclient-and-httpwebrequest-instrumentation-for-opentelemetry) library to populate the activity with the information (e.g., tags) needed to emit useful traces.
-- .NET 9 has extended the *HTTP client request activity* instrumentation with the emission the name, status, exception info and the most important tags according to the [standard](https://opentelemetry.io/docs/specs/semconv/http/http-spans/#http-client).
-This means that the `OpenTelemetry.Instrumentation.Http` dependency can be omitted, unless more advanced features like enrichment are required.
+- .NET 9 has extended the *HTTP client request activity* instrumentation with the emission the name, status, exception info and the most important tags according to the OTel [HTTP client semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/#http-client).
+This means that on .NET 9+ the `OpenTelemetry.Instrumentation.Http` dependency can be omitted, unless more advanced features like enrichment are required.
 - .NET 9 has also introduced [experimental connection tracing](#experimental-connection-tracing), adding new activites across the `System.Net` libraries to support diagnosing connection issues.

 > [!TIP]
 > For a comprehensive list of all built-in activities together with their tags/attributes, see [Built-in activities in .NET](../../../core/diagnostics/distributed-tracing-builtin-activities.md).